six pack ab workouts at home

 2.)
 BLACK WIDOW KNEE SLIDES (45 SECONDS)

-Exercise Notes: In this bottom up rotation exercise you’ll cross your knee over and drive it into that opposite elbow.
-Start in high plank position with hands directly beneath your shoulders.
+Exercise Notes: In this bottom up rotation exercise movement, you’ll cross your knee over and drive it into that opposite elbow.
+Start in high plank position (or tabletop position) with hands directly beneath your shoulders.
 Lift the left knee toward the right arm and slide it up the forearm to get more of that posterior pelvic tilt and engagement of the abdominal muscles.
 Then do the opposite side, bringing your right knee toward your left hand.
 Do this for 45 seconds then rest 10 seconds and start again.
 Once you can’t make it through 45 seconds, just move on to the next exercise.
 It’s going to be difficult for even the most advanced to do very many sets at 45 seconds apiece with just a 10 second rest!

 3.)
 BUTTERFLY SIT UP (10 REPS)